isomerpages/nparks-juronglake/_education/Fauna of Jurong Lake Gardens/Birds.md

 <p><strong>What does it look like?</strong>
 </p>
 <p>It is not commonly found in Singapore.
 It gets its common name from its
-uniformly <a rel="noopener noreferrer nofollow" target="_blank">reddish brown&nbsp;</a>plumage,
-which distinguishes it from other species of woodpeckers in Singapore.
+uniformly reddish brown plumage, which distinguishes it from other species of woodpeckers in Singapore.
 Males have a small red cheek patch, which females lack.
 Its call is a rapid series of seven to nine laughter-like ‘<em>hee</em>’ sounds.</p>
 <p><strong><br>Ecology, Habitat and Distribution</strong>
 </p>
 <p><strong>Diet and Behaviour</strong>